fleekxyz/fleek-xyz-docs/docs/Projects/index.md

 ### Deleting a project

-To delete a project you can click on the settings icon in the project dashboard.
-You will be prompted to confirm the deletion of all the resources that are part of the project including:
+To remove a project, please navigate to the project dashboard and select the settings icon.
+You will be asked to confirm the removal of all associated resources within the project.
+Ensure you check the box to the right to acknowledge this action before proceeding for:

 - All the sites
 - All the domains linked to the sites